FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 **Select "Temperature" under "Available Properties"**. <!-- @Joseph: do you want me to to add a "Molecular Dynamics" selection button?-->

 !!! tip
-    If you have trouble understanding any term, just hover over it with the mouse.
+    If you have trouble **understanding any term**, just hover over it with the mouse.
     A summary text will appear.
     For example, "Molecular Dynamics" > "Available Properties" clarifies that we are dealing observables documented along the trajectory.